Saran33/Astrium/Notes.md

 4. Install [django-celery-results](https://github.com/celery/django-celery-results) to monitor the status of tasks allocated to celery:
 `pip install -U django-celery-results`
 - add `'django_celery_results'` to settings.py INSTALLED_APPS.
-5. Install [django-celery-beat(https://github.com/celery/django-celery-beat) to allocate tasks to celery (redis will stand in between as broker to enforce the rules)
+5. Install [django-celery-beat](https://github.com/celery/django-celery-beat) to allocate tasks to celery (redis will stand in between as broker to enforce the rules)
 `pip install -U django-celery-beat`
 - add `'django_celery_beat'` to settings.py INSTALLED_APPS, and beat settings.
 6. Create celery.py in astrium folder
-9. reate tasks.py in mainapp folder.
+9. Create tasks.py in mainapp folder.
 After user selects stocks, the task will be added in celery, which will call it every n seconds.
 Then it will call 3rd party API and use the web sockets to update the securities.
 If multiple users are selecting stocks on the site, it will combine the selections into one task, to reduce the number of server calls.
 If the stocks are common to both, it will add those, but if the selections are not common, then celery will call the 3rd party API by passing the other selections as new arguements.
 The data will be filtered to send the correct stocks to the correct user.
 It reduces API calls.